-PBGVs are scenthounds through and through, and as such, they are expert in the art of hunting by scent, rather than sight, and primarily for small game such as rabbit.
+PBGVs are scenthounds through and through.
+As such, they are expert in the art of hunting by scent, rather than sight, and primarily for small game such as rabbit.
 The breed is well-suited to hunting in the landscape of Vendée.
-The PBGV needs no encouragement to work harsh terrain consisting of chestnut woodland, hedged farmland and thick hedgerows, overgrown with bramble bushes — or what is called in France the bocage.
+The PBGV needs no encouragement to work harsh terrain consisting of chestnut woodland, hedged farmland, and thick hedgerows, overgrown with bramble bushes — or what is called in France the “bocage.”
 The breed’s hardy coat, together with its overall tenacity, makes it ideal for finding game in this environment.

 The Development of the Breed

-The true development of the Basset Griffon Vendéen (and later the Petit variety) dates bade to the late 1800s when a wide variety in type was evident.
-At this time the newly formed Club du Basset Francais was making an attempt to define the French basset breeds and the first standard I was approved far what was I then known as the Basset Griffon Francais.
+The true development of the Basset Griffon Vendéen (and later the Petit variety) dates bade to the late 1800s, when a wide variety in type was evident.
+At this time, the newly formed Club du Basset Francais was making an attempt to define the French basset breeds, and the first standard was approved for what was then known as the Basset Griffon Francais.
 These dogs showed limited type and only a few huntsmen dedicated themselves to a true breeding program.

 Paul Dêzamy was one such man.
 By the late 1890s, his BGVs became role models for the breed.
-By 1901 his famous hunting pack was formed, the Rallye Bocage, which consisted of 15 to 20 BGVs that excelled in the field.
+By 1901 he’d formed his famous hunting pack, the Rallye Bocage, which consisted of 15 to 20 BGVs that excelled in the field.
 Importantly, Dêzamy also had success in the show ring at the Paris dog shows, which brought the breed into the public eye outside the hunting fraternity.

 As the war years unfolded, hare were on the brink of extinction in France, and huntsmen found the need for a smaller hound that could easily hunt for rabbit — a hound capable of penetrating the densest hedgerows and brush.
 This need did not arise from the sport of the kill, but from the basic need for food.
 Also, as the smaller hounds were easier and cheaper to keep, dedicated breeders began to concentrate on this small, crooked-leg variety of hound, and in 1922 the club actually recognized the smaller variety of hound.